AG3NTZ3R0/sea-level-predictor/README.md

+# Demographic Data Analyzer

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Data Analysis with Python certification.
+I am responsible for writing all of the code within the sea_level_predictor.py file.
+The test code was supplied by freeCodeCamp() in order to analyze the required work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.